This information is provided to readers who are not familiar with dip pen nibs and would like to find out more about them.

 If you are new to dip pen nibs, you should get as much experience as you can writing and drawing with them.
 We recommend that everyone start out with a "stick and a handful of nibs", and by that we mean a simple holder like that shown below.

 You should know beforehand what type of dip pen nib you want to use.
 If you don't, collect four of five of the most popular, say, Manga G, Gillott 303, crowquill, Mitchell Lettering, and any Hunt nib from the series 56, 99, and 101 or the Leonardt Principal nib.
 The four nibs in this series are designed to emulate the famous Principality nib of 100 years ago.

 Once you discover that you like drawing with a dip pen nib, then you can consider whether you want to buy a Pump Pen set that contains the nib you prefer to use, or buy one Pump Pen and adaptors that let you use several dip pen nibs you enjoy.

-Our Pump Pens relieve you of having to dip or paint the nib.
+Our pens can relieve you from having to dip or paint the nib.
 We have designed devices that feed ink to a variety of dip pen nibs automatically, just like a standard fountain pen.
 This lets you concentrate on your work and not worry about dipping the pen nib periodically, or that you might knock over the open bottle of ink.

 Some artists still prefer dipping their pen nibs.
 It's a routine practice they no longer pay attention to.
-Others prefer to hold a pen in one hand, a brush in the other hand, and swipe the nib with the brush periodically.
-Old habits die hard, and there can be pleasure in a routine, but most artists prefer to focus on their work and not on their tools.
-In any case, dipping and painting pen nibs always carry with them the risk of knocking over the open bottle of ink or paint.
-And then there's the extra container to carry around with you.
+Old habits die hard, and there can be pleasure in a routine.
+Most artists prefer to focus on their work and not on their tools.
+Dipping and painting pen nibs always carries the risk of knocking over the open bottle of ink or paint.
+Then there's the extra container to carry around.